September 2, 2018 2:05 pm

 Squats: The Good, The Bad And The Ugly

-TIP: Squats promote body-wide muscle building, burn fat, improve circulation, help get rid of cellulite, increase flexibility, built core strength and better posture.
+TIP: Squats promote body-wide muscle building, burn fat, improve circulation, help get rid of cellulite, increase flexibility, build core strength and better posture.

 Correct Technique Is Must